celer-network/celer-client/README.md

 ./celer_client_mac -keystore <path-to-keystore-json> -config <path-to-profile-json> -port <port-number>
 ```

-Enter the password for the keystore when promted.
+Enter the password for the keystore when prompted.

 By default, the web API server will be started at `http://localhost:29979`.